 Elsewhere, the aluminum casing is nice to see, and the flash drive comes with a lifetime limited warranty.
 You’re out of luck if you accidentally damage or misplace the Extreme Pro, but at least the warranty covers manufacturing defects.

 The SanDisk Extreme Pro is available in 128GB and 256GB models.

 You don’t get the Kingston Data Traveler Vault to get the fastest speeds from a flash drive.
 Instead, you get it for the peace of mind it gives you.

 The Data Traveler Vault offers 256-bit AES hardware-based encryption.
-Getting the “Managed” model gets you a complete set of management tools and SafeConsole as support for the aforementioned tools.
+Getting the “Managed” model gives you a complete set of management tools and SafeConsole to support the aforementioned tools.
 There’s also an “anti-virus” version with built-in ESET anti-virus software.

 If you need an ultra-compact flash drive, take a look at the Samsung Fit Plus.

 Barely smaller than my thumbnail when in use, the Fit Plus features transfer speeds of up to 300MB/s for the 128 and 256GB versions.
 The 32 and 64GB versions see a step-down to 200MB/s, but the speed remains impressive for a flash drive this size.